 It is no match for the variety and size of Anokhi Store in C-Scheme Jaipur but they have many interesting things to see and buy.
 I highly recommend securing Anokhi Publication’s books on block printing.
 These are well researched, precise, and one of the most reliable books I have found on Indian block printing.
 I especially appreciate the compact size and inclusion of fabric swatches for better understanding.
 A must-buy for people who love textiles and block printing.

 I recommend the Anokhi Museum for art, craft, history, and heritage lovers.
 People who appreciate choicer things in life will find it an enriching experience.
+The galleries in the museum highlights the range and complexity of this craft.
+It showcases a variety of hand printed fabrics, some of which have vanished competely along with the ones in use currently.
+The museum has a collection which includes clothes and home furnishings.
+In a gallery spanning two floors the exhibit includes traditional and western garments along with tools that help make them.
 Where else can you get a more thorough understanding of the history and techniques of traditional Indian block printing craft?
 Like the Calico Museum of Textile in Ahmedabad, Anokhi Museum is one of its kind in the World.

 The visit to the Anokhi Museum was an incredible experience.
 In the hindsight, a not to miss section in the museum is a step by step process of the block printing process.
 The journey of grey cotton cloth from various processes to the finished product is noteworthy.
 Unless one is undertaking a block printing workshop in Jaipur, it will be challenging to experience this transition anywhere else.